-Fig. 14 shows the capture rate for the simulations with an outburst presented in this section, together with the control run (without feedback of any kind, same as in Fig. 5).
+Figure 14 shows the capture rate for the simulations with an outburst presented in this section, together with the control run (without feedback of any kind, same as in Fig. 5).
 In most outburst simulations, the capture rate goes down to zero while the outburst is active.
-Then there is a period of 200-300 yr during which the accretion is still suppressed, to come back to values compatible with the control run.
-That recovery time is roughly the free-fall time of the gas from the location of the nearby stars, $\approx 2$ arcsec away from Sgr A\.
-The only exception to this behaviour is shown by the bipolar run, in which case the capture rate is not completely suppressed and it increases rapidly after the outburst is over.
+Then there is a period of 200-300 years during which the accretion is still suppressed, to come back to values compatible with the control run.
+That recovery time is roughly the free-fall time of the gas from the location of the nearby stars, $\approx 2$ " away from Sgr A\.
+The only exception to this behaviour is shown by the bipolar run, in which case the capture rate is not com-